 The barrel of the gun was worn out after only fifty shots or so and not the one hundred and fifty as projected.
 So Gustav had to be dismantled and shipped back to Germany to be refitted with a new barrel sleeve, this took weeks and weeks to do, costing valuable time, effort and money.
 Germanys resources at this time was extremely pushed as it was and now a whole factory was needed for her refit.

 Dora and Gustav did indeed destroy several targets but were they worth the resources to actually accomplish this?
-If I had been Hitler in WWII, I would not have wasted my resources on this project, I would have had another five hundred Tiger tanks built instead.
+If I had been Hitler in World War Two, I would not have wasted my resources on this project, I would have had another 1,000 Tiger tanks built instead.
 Maybe its just as well that he was an idiot with logistics as well as tactics.

 Dora was only fired several more times after the refit, this was due to the fact that she had to be disassembled, transported and re-assembled for every new target in different parts of enemy territory and the railway tracks had to be laid down for it each time.